-- Water quality treatments are to be designed and constructed in accordance with Council's Water Sensitive Design Standard Plans.
-The Standard Plans are available from the Great Lakes section of Council's website at http://midcoast.greatlakes.nsw.gov.au - 2.
+- 1. Water quality treatments are to be designed and constructed in accordance with Council's WSD Standard Plans.
+The Standard Plans are available from Council's website. - 2.
 Raingardens should be located at the lowest point on the property to allow as much of the site as possible to drain into the raingarden, including the overflow from the rainwater tank. - 3.
-A minimum of 75% of the roof area must be directed to the rainwater tank, with the remaining area directly connected to the raingarden.
-Except where the driveway is directly connected to the raingarden, in which case 100% of the roof area may be directed to the rainwater tank. - 4.
+100% of the roof area is to be directed to the raingarden either via the rainwater tank or direct connection of the roof to the raingarden.
+The proportion of the roof area directed to the tank is to be calculated either in S3QM or using a deemed to comply solution. - 4.
 Raingardens are required to be connected to the existing stormwater network.
-Where this cannot be achieved, for example if the property has no inter-allotment drainage, the raingarden will need to be directed to an infiltration trench unless demonstrated by a suitably qualified engineer or equivalent that there is no negative impacts on current or future infrastructure. - 5.
+Where this cannot be achieved, for example if the property has no inter-allotment drainage, an alternative approach to disposing of the stormwater that has no negative impacts on current or future infrastructure is required (refer to Council's website for further guidance). - 5.
 The structural root zone and tree protection zone of trees that will be retained in the development should be avoided when locating the raingarden.
 Details on distances required are outlined in the Australian Standard AS4970-2009, 'Protection of trees on development sites'.
 As a rule of thumb, the area required to avoid both of these zones is the diameter of the tree at breast height (1.4m) x 12.
 If there is any excavation within either of these zones further input from an arborist is required. - 6.
-A minimum of 50% of the surface area of a raingarden is required to be planted with a minimum of two species from Council's approved plant list which is available from Council's website at http://www.midcoast.nsw.gov/Home - 7.
+A minimum of 50% of the surface area of a raingarden is required to be planted with a minimum of two species from Council's approved plant list which is available from Council's website. - 7.
 The area of the raingarden is based on the surface area of the filter medium of the raingarden. - 8.
-The driveway is directed to flow into the raingarden.
+The driveway must be directed to flow into the raingarden.
 Where site constraints prevent this, Council may accept the driveway being directed to an adjoining landscaped area within the property and the addition of 1m2 to the applicable raingarden area, or the S3QM Model may be used to demonstrate compliance with the relevant Water Quality Targets. - 9.
 The separation distance between a raingarden and existing or future building is a minimum of 5m.
 A raingarden that is proposed to be located closer than 5m will be required to be sealed by lining the base and sides with an impermeable liner (0.75mm HDPE or equivalent).
-In instances where there is no separation between a raingarden and an existing or future building, certification will be required by a suitably qualified engineer or equivalent to ensure measures are in place to prevent any damage to the building. - 10.
+In instances where there is no separation between a raingarden and an existing or future building, certification will be required by a suitably qualified Engineer or equivalent to ensure measures are in place to prevent any damage to the building. - 10.
 Where a raingarden is located within an area of high groundwater, i.e. groundwater is within 700mm of the ground surface, all assets are to be lined to prevent contamination of local groundwater sources unless it can be demonstrated, to Council's satisfaction, that unlined systems will sufficiently protect groundwater quality. - 11.
-Where the slope from the tank overflow, downpipes, and driveway exceeds 10%, energy dissipation is required at the inlet to the raingarden (refer to Council's standard for Driveways).
+Where the slope between the raingarden inlet and the tank overflow, downpipes, and driveway exceeds 10%, energy dissipation is required at the inlet to the raingarden (refer to Council's Standard Plans).